COSC3020/dynamic-euler-reis-iken/README.md

 **MY ANSWER:**

-My implementation has a loop in which the factorial function is called, which also contains a loop of length n.
+My implementation simply contains a loop of length n.
 The other operations done inside the e function take up mere constant time.
 Thus, the worst-case time complexity of my algorithm is $\Theta(n)$